Cartesian logarithmic

 )

-# Plot square root values as points on the line
+# Plot the square root values on top of the line

-# Points are not clipped if they go off the figure
+# Symbols are not clipped if they go off the figure

 fig.show()